2024 Epidemiologic Profile

 About the Epi Profile

-The complete epidemiologic profile spans nearly 300 pages.
+The complete epidemiologic profile spans 35 pages of infographics.
+This is a reimagining of the previous 300 page document from previous years.
 As defined by the Health Resources and Services Administration (HRSA), the Philadelphia Eligible Metropolitan Area (EMA) includes Bucks, Chester, Delaware, Montgomery and Philadelphia Counties in Pennsylvania, and Burlington, Camden, Gloucester and Salem Counties in New Jersey.
 The epidemiologic profile describes the general population of the EMA, risk indicators, characteristics of the local HIV epidemic, unmet need, and service utilization.
-In developing this profile, we evaluated, analyzed, and compiled data from multiple sources in accordance with the 2014 Integrated Guidelines for Developing Epidemiologic Profiles.
+In developing this profile, we evaluated, analyzed, and compiled data from multiple sources in accordance with the 2022 Integrated Guidelines for Developing Epidemiologic Profiles.
 Our profile addresses three core questions:

 1. What are the sociodemographic characteristics of the population of the Philadelphia Eligible Metropolitan Area?